a-hersa/inmobiliario-tools/learning/fastapi/05-authentication-security.md

 ## Overview

-This guide covers implementing authentication and security in FastAPI using JWT tokens, password hashing, and role-based access control as demonstrated in our inmobiliario-tools project.
+This guide covers implementing authentication and security in FastAPI using JWT tokens, password hashing, and role-based access control as demonstrated in our busca-pisos project.

 ## Core Security Components